 I do, however, view the situation as a two-way relationship.
 I'm not looking for a servant.
-And I would hope that my agent or manager is not looking for a student.
+And I would hope that my agent or manager is not looking for some voiceless pupil to shepherd.
 This is a partnership.
 I have a clear vision of what I want my career to be.
 Any agent or manager interested in me would have to be someone willing to become an active contributor to that vision.

 To that end, I want an agent or manager who is able to do three things:

 If you are here because one of my stories has garnered attention or critical acclaim, then I am very happy about that.
 However, it is imperative that anyone seeking to represent me demonstrates a clear effort to get to know me.
 Learn about my brand.
 Read some of my essays and interviews on this blog.
 Find me on Facebook.
 Listen to my podcast episodes on Soundcloud.